NASAWorldWind/WorldWindJava/README_DEVELOPER.txt

 packages are organized by version at the following URL: http://jogamp.org/deployment/

-2) Extract the archive, then copy the following 15 files to the World Wind Java project root: gluegen-rt-natives-linux-amd64.jar gluegen-rt-natives-linux-i586.jar gluegen-rt-natives-macosx-universal.jar
+2) Extract the archive, then copy the following 15 files to the WorldWind Java project root: gluegen-rt-natives-linux-amd64.jar gluegen-rt-natives-linux-i586.jar gluegen-rt-natives-macosx-universal.jar